 As a qualified retiree, you may be eligible for Term Life Insurance continuation after retirement.
-A Retired Employee for insurance purposes is a former Active Full-Time Employee of the Employer who:
+A Retired Employee for life insurance purposes is a former Active Full-Time Employee of the Employer who:

-- has completed at least 10 years of service; and - is at least 55 years of age.
+- has completed at least 10 years of service; - is at least 55 years of age; and - is covered by this Term Life benefit on the date of retirement.